Probing the Top-Higgs Yukawa CP Structure in dileptonic $t \bar t h$ with $M_2$-Assisted Reconstruction: Top-Higgs Yukawa coupling with -assisted reconstruction

 After proving that our top mass reconstruction method dovetails nicely with CP-sensitive observables at the $t\bar{t}$ rest frame, we perform a full Monte Carlo study, including the Higgs boson decay to a pair of $b$-quarks.
 We require four bottom tagged jets and two opposite sign leptons in our signal.
 The major backgrounds for this signature in order of relevance are $t \bar t b \bar b$ and $t \bar t Z$.

 Both signal and SM backgrounds are simulated by the \texttt{MadGraph5\_aMC@NLO} with leading order accuracy in QCD at $\sqrt{s} = 14$ TeV.
-Higher order effects for the signal and backgrounds are included via a flat next-to-leading order (NLO) K-factor of 1.3 for $t\bar{t}h$~\cite{Dawson:2002tg}, 1.8 for $t \bar t b \bar b$~\cite{Bredenstein:2009aj}, and 1.2 for $t \bar t Z$~\cite{Maltoni:2015ena}.
+Higher order effects are included by normalizing the $tth$ rate to the next-to-leading order (NLO) QCD+EW cross-section 614~fb~\cite{deFlorian:2016spz}, and the $t \bar t b \bar b$ and $t \bar t Z$ to their NLO QCD predictions 2.64~pb~\cite{Bredenstein:2009aj} and 1.06~pb~\cite{Maltoni:2015ena}, respectively.
+At generation level, we demand all partons to pass the following cuts: